sckaff/mediclear/README.md

     - Be adaptive
 - Original Tests
     - We should include and make all other previous tests available in the platform.
     - Separate by category.
-ENEM Categories:
+GRE Categories:
-        - Ciências Humanas e suas Tecnologias (History, Geography, Philosophy, Sociology)
-        - Ciências da Natureza e suas Tecnologias (Physics, Chemistry, Biology)
-        - Linguagens, Códigos e suas Tecnologias (Portuguese, Foreign Languages, Literature, PhysEd, IT and Communications, Art)
-        - Matemática e suas Tecnologias (Math)
-        - Essay (Very specific guidelines)
+        - TODO
     - Question alternative generator
 - Flashcard generator
     - This MVP will be easier to develop, and it also tests the core functionality of your generative AI – the ability to create meaningful, valuable content from existing material.